sugarlabs/musicblocks/REVIEW_GUIDELINES.md

 **PR hygiene**
 - Keep PRs focused on one concern — don't bundle unrelated fixes together.
 - Make sure the PR description matches the actual code changes.
-- Include license headers at the top of every new file.
+- Include FOSS-compatible license headers at the top of every new file.
 - For UI/UX or feature changes, include before-and-after screenshots or a short GIF.
 - For performance-related changes, include before-and-after benchmark results with a brief explanation of the impact.